<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 This can be explained by the increased ease and safety of card not present fraud for scammers.
 With “card present” fraud, the person using the stolen card could be caught by security or police if a card was reported stolen, their likeness captured by CCTV cameras, and their general location tracked to the site of the fraud attempt.

-“Card not present” fraud lets them use the card without the risk of getting physically caught at the time of transaction—increasing the likelihood of getting away.
+“Card not present” fraud lets them use the card without the risk of getting physically caught at the time of transaction, increasing the likelihood of getting away.

+This method doesn’t rely so much on the actual goods purchased.
 Instead, the payday comes in the form of an affiliate payment.
 This lets the fraudster double-dip on their money-making schemes.

 Since affiliate marketing often pays a percentage of a sale, fraudsters have learned that they can use this as a way to cash in.
 By making fraudulent purchases with stolen payment card information, they can get paid by the affiliate—typically before the chargeback comes through.